Async Execution Patterns for DuckDB Spatial & Modern Analytical SQL

 """

-# Dispatch to background thread pool; returns immediately
+# Dispatch to background thread pool; event loop remains unblocked

 Architectural decisions around connection pooling, async dispatch, and thread isolation are foundational to scalable Python & DuckDB Integration Workflows.
 Always validate thread scaling against your CPU topology and NVMe IOPS before deploying to production.
 A practical diagnostic boundary: if SET threads = N yields >15% CPU idle time during spatial joins, reduce N to ceil(physical_cores / 2) to mitigate cache thrashing.